Revised waste collections - late May bank holiday

 The full council tax bill assumes there are two adults living in a dwelling.
 If only one adult lives in a dwelling (as their main home), the council tax bill will be reduced by 25%.
 This is more commonly known as a single person discount.

-To apply for single person discount, the council tax bill for the property must be in your name - you can use the link below to tell us if you have moved.
+To apply for single person discount, the council tax bill for the property must be in your name - you can use the link below to tell us if someone has moved out.
 To be awarded a single person discount you must give us details of who is no longer resident at that address, why they have moved and where they are now living, if relevant.
 If you do not provide all of the necessary information we may refuse your application.

 You can apply no more than 30 days before you become the sole resident, and up to 90 days after.
-You can apply online using the green button below, or by emailing or calling us.
+You can apply online using the green button below.

 You can apply online on our Citizen Access portal.
 Click on the green button below, to find out more about the portal and how to access it.Find out more and apply »